ewisinski/e3sm_autoencoder/README.md

 ## Table of Contents

-This Github repository serves as a data access point for the paper titled "What's in the latent space?
+This GitHub repository serves as a software and data access point for the paper titled "What's in the latent space?
 Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder" by Wisinski et al. (2026).
 Below is a description of what is included within each folder in the repository, and a short description for how to use it.
 Thanks for visiting!

 *Figures*
 - This folder contains all of the figures included in the current version of the paper.
 There are 16 figures in the main body of the text and 1 figure in the Appendix.
 The figures are clearly labeled and include the date they were created.